ddelong/ddelong.github.io/_posts/2004-10-05-boston-traffic.md

 categories:
   - Personal
 ---
-For some time now, I&#8217;ve been dealing with Boston commuter traffic, relying on TV and radio traffic reports.
-For the life of me, I couldn&#8217;t find a website that gave up to the minute status information.
+For some time now, I've been dealing with Boston commuter traffic, relying on TV and radio traffic reports.
+For the life of me, I couldn't find a website that gave up to the minute status information.
 Well, I found [one](http://www.boston.com/news/traffic/).
 Sweet.